baapprojects/CS525-Big-Data-Course-Project/Project2/task2-KmeansCluster/README.md

 **Broadcast k centroids to all map nodes**(`DistributedCache` is used here).

+##How it works

+1. Compile source and make it as `kmeansCluster.jar`
+2. Run it with command: `hadoop jar kmeansCluster.jar iteration-numbers Threshold [Enable-detail-Cluster-info-dump]`, for example `hadoop jar kmeansCluster.jar 6 10 0` (0 means disable detail cluster info dump, other number or empty means it is enabled)

 ##Input & Output
 1. **ClusterMapper**:
 	a. input is a `point`